 We remember last year being happily greeted by smiling faces in pink T-shirts – representing the positive nature of the many volunteers who make up such an important part of Alder Hey and the wider NHS, and who we like to recognise by dedicating an entire awards category.

-This time around it will be us who will be wearing pink t-shirts, proudly emblazoned with our new 2019 logo:
+This time around it will be us who will be wearing pink t-shirts, proudly emblazoned with our new 2019 logo.

-The Unsung Hero Awards (UHA) exists to give back to the legions of non-medical staff and volunteers in the NHS who work with purpose and passion, not for accolades.
-These individuals – from Porters to IT Specialists and everyone in-between – make up almost half of the workforce and work within every department and team.
+The UHA exists to give back to the legions of Non-Medical / Non-Clinical staff and Volunteers in the NHS who work with purpose and passion, often not being recognised in the process.
+These individuals – from Porters and Housekeepers to IT specialists and Catering Staff – make up almost half of the workforce and work within every department and team in a Trust.

 “The fantastic thing about being able to promote the Unsung Hero Awards from the main foyer area of the hospital was the access that we had to non-medical staff, as well as medical staff and patients too.
 This allowed us the opportunity to meet a wide variety of people and to promote the awards on many levels.”

-We hope to see as many employees and volunteers of Alder Hey in attendance as possible, so we can spread the word to as many people as possible on how their hard work is cemented in our work; and how next year’s award ceremony will only be bigger and brighter than the one before.
+We hope to see as many employees and volunteers of Alder Hey in attendance as possible, so we can spread the word to as many people as possible on how their hard work is cemented in our work; and how next year’s Award Ceremony will only be bigger and brighter than the one before.

-Written by Laura Tomlinson, Relationship Manager at the Unsung Hero Awards.
+By Laura Tomlinson, Relationship Manager, Unsung Hero Awards